Beatlemania 2012

 Four months after we met him, Mal would descend into a psychological storm from which he never emerged.
 Severely depressed and in despair. he barricaded himself inside a Los Angeles hotel room with a gun.
 Over the telephone, he told his girlfriend that he was going to kill himself.
 The LA cops saved him the trouble.
 They burst into the room and fired several shots into his body, killing him instantly.
 They could have tried to save him.
 They didn't.
 You've gotta hand it to the LAPD.
 You really do.

-lest things about attending any Beatlefest is the vibe.
+One of the coolest things about attending any Beatlefest is the vibe.
 For the most part, fans of the Beatles tend to be really nice people.
 I think I'm a fairly nice guy.
 Brian is most definitely a very nice guy - but that doesn't really count, come to think about it.
 He comes from an extended clan of very nice people on both his mom's and his dad's side.
 But other than his two siblings, none of them are huge fans of the lads from Liverpool to the best of my knowledge.
 Niceness just sort of runs in that family.
 It has little to do with his being a fan of the Beatles I'm sure.

-through the exhibits which took up two floors of the Crowne Plaza, you get this indescribable sense of serenity and kindness emanating from the people attending.
+But walking through the exhibits which took up two floors of the Crowne Plaza, you get this indescribable sense of serenity and kindness emanating from the people attending.
 This could be renamed "The Convention of Niceness" and I don't think anyone would complain all that much.
 Total strangers smile, laugh and sing with one another.
 All around us there was a feeling of (Dare I say it?)
 LOVE - as in "All you need is...."
 These folks really believe it.
 I do, too.
 It has been like that at every Beatlefest I have attended down through the years - and I have attended so many of them that I lost count of the number a long time ago.

 `